 Culture aside, curlews provide many benefits from a biological perspective.
 They can be a form of low-cost monitoring as bioindicators as they are easy to spot and count.
 From a curlew population you can infer information on other species’ populations that are less visible; though more research needs to be done, curlews can be indicators of aquatic diversity in estuaries, invertebrate diversity, species richness of plants (ie how many different species of plants there are in an area), soil health and nutrient status.
 A low population of curlews in an otherwise seemingly suitable habitat for example may suggest a high population of predatory foxes or low populations of invertebrates upon which curlews feed.
 Analysis of their feathers can even be used to monitor levels of polluting chemicals in water supplies.

 Moreover, when they dig around in soil and mud in search of small invertebrates to eat, they alter the distribution of sediments, a process known as bioturbation.
 This in turn broadens the diversity of plants, providing habitats for a diverse range of wildlife, and increases the ecological stability of mudflats.
 Mudflats are a vital natural defence as they help to dissipate energy from incoming waves and tides, protecting us from flooding and rising sea levels.
-These habitats not only look beautiful, but are critical for coastal communities who are at the forefront of effects of climate change.

 When it comes to feeding our growing population, it is well known that seabird guano makes excellent agricultural fertilizer.
 The same can be said for wading birds including curlews, who move nutrients around as faeces.
 Their seasonal migration between wetlands and uplands mean they have important roles in balancing soil chemistry and nutrient cycles in different habitats across the country.